yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > 2. Creating a dataset collection
 >
 >    {% snippet  faqs/galaxy/collections_build_list.md name="varVAMP Polio1-3 tiled" %}
+>
+>       > <comment-title>Dataset collection</comment-title>
+>       >
+>       >If you create a dataset collection at this point, you cannot include the "per-pool primer sequences", as this is already a dataset collection containing two files with the sequences for each pool.
+>       {: .comment}
 {: .hands_on}

-As you can see in the output on the right side, you'll have succesfully created primers for further amplification of your viral sequences.
+As you can see in the output on the right, you have succesfully created primers for further amplification of your viral sequences.
-You can compare your results with the "primers.bed" on the [Viral Schemes Website](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_tiled/Polio).
+You can compare your results with the "primers.bed" on the [Viral Schemes website](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_tiled/Polio).

-Again, we have some questions for you prepared:
+Again, we have prepared some questions for you:

 > <question-title></question-title>
 >